 Prism is a discussion group for students from Years 7 to 12 who come together to build connections with their peers, and discuss ideas and issues associated with sexual identity and gender identity.

-Throughout the year, the STEAM Team run a number of fun lunchtime activities in the STEAM Lab for Senior School students and in the Junior Learning Commons for our primary aged students to give them the chance to explore different technologies and their applications.
+Throughout the year, the STEAM Team run a number of fun lunchtime activities in the STEAM Lab for Senior School students and in the Junior Library for our primary aged students to give them the chance to explore different technologies and their applications.
 Students often discover they have a real passion for all things STEAM and select from a number of elective STEAM classes or continue this interest through one of our co-curricular QUEST programs.

 Aspiring writers from Years 7 to 12 come together to have fun while developing their skills through writing games, writing collaborative magnet poetry, learning how to edit stories, and much more.
 Students of any writing level are welcome to join.